 Visitors are not permitted in the King Abdullah I mosque during prayer times, but outside of prayer times, one can enter the main prayer hall.
 Additionally, there is a museum housed below the prayer hall that is included in the cost of admission.
 It highlights the life and works of King Abdullah I, the first king of Jordan and grandfather of the current king.

 Women visiting the mosque are expected to wear traditional, conservative clothing (a robe is provided to women upon admission to the mosque) as well as a headscarf.
 I added suggestions about what women (and men) should wear in my Jordan packing list.

 Depart Amman and make your way southwest.
 Stop for lunch in the town of Madaba, where you can view stunning Byzantine mosaics in St. George’s Greek Orthodox Church.
 These mosaics earned Madaba the nickname ‘City of Mosaics.’

 Continue out of Madaba to Mount Nebo.
 Famous as the mountain where Moses is buried, you can enjoy stunning views of the Jordanian countryside.
-On a clear day, you can see the Dead Sea – and even Israel.
+On a clear day, you can see the Dead Sea – and even Israel and Palestine.